St. Louis Country Club

-Club history
+History

-Founded in 1892 as a polo club, in 1895, the club moved to a site in the city of Clayton where it hired James Foulis, winner of the 1896 United States Open Golf Championship, to build a nine-hole course.
+The club was founded in 1892 as a polo club.
+Three years later, it moved to a site in the city of Clayton and hired James Foulis, winner of the 1896 United States Open Golf Championship, to build a nine-hole course.
 The course opened in October 1896.
-In 1913, with Clayton becoming more populated, the club looked to move further west.
-It found a site at the corner of Ladue and Price Roads, owned by the Archdiocese of St. Louis.
-After some negotiations, the club purchased the land from the Archdiocese.

-It then contracted with Charles Blair Macdonald to build a new 18-hole course.
-With golf chairman George Herbert Walker alongside, Macdonald began construction of the course.
-He hired Seth Raynor to do the engineering on the course, making the St. Louis course one of the few Macdonald-Raynor designs.
+In 1913, as Clayton became more populated, the club sought to move further west.
+It negotiated the purchase of a site at the corner of Ladue and Price Roads from the Archdiocese of St. Louis.

-Macdonald, who was also among the founders of the United States Golf Association, was also the first champion of the United States Golf Association's Amateur Championship.
-The St. Louis course would be the furthest west Macdonald would go to design a course.
-Other courses he designed include National Golf Links of America, Sleepy Hollow, Piping Rock, Greenbrier's Old White Course, Yale Golf Course, the Mid Ocean Club, and the Chicago Golf Club.
+Golf chairman George Herbert Walker was placed in charge of building an 18-hole golf course.
+To design it, Walker hired Charles Blair Macdonald, a pioneer in American golf-course design and a founder of the United States Golf Association.
+Macdonald hired Seth Raynor to do the engineering on the course, making it one of the few Macdonald-Raynor designs.
+It was also the furthest west of his courses.

 Like many clubs throughout the United States, SLCC has a history of anti-Semitism and racism.
-Long considered a pinnacle of WASP culture in St. Louis, the club disaffiliated from the USGA in the early 1990s rather than admit any Black members and chose to remain unaffiliated several years later even as other clubs began admitting Black members.
+Long considered a pinnacle of WASP culture in St. Louis, the club disaffiliated from the USGA in the early 1990s rather than admit any Black members.
+It chose to remain unaffiliated several years later even as other clubs began admitting Black members.
 As of 2006, the club had one Black member.